Continuing Education for SLPs

 return to top

-MedBridge discount
+Medbridge discount

-Save $150 with the code EATSPEAKTHINK
+Save over $100 with code EatSpeakThink

-Learn what comes with the subscription and why I recommend MedBridge continuing education courses.
+Learn what comes with the subscription and why I recommend Medbridge continuing education courses.

-*As an affiliate of MedBridge, I may earn a small commission on qualifying new subscriptions.
+*As an affiliate of Medbridge, I may earn a small commission on qualifying new subscriptions.
 There is no extra charge to you, and it will help keep Eat, Speak, & Think sustainable.

 return to top